What's the Biggest TV Size for Homes vs. Stadiums?

 Al Messerschmidt/Getty Images

 In 2006, Dolphin Stadium (now named Land Shark Stadium) installed a truly colossal HDTV screen overlooking the gridiron.
-Manufactured by Daktronics, the board measures 137 by 50 feet, for square footage measuring approximately 6,850 (636.4 square meters) [source: Daktronics].
+Manufactured by Daktronics, the board measures 137 x 50 feet (41.8 x 15.2 meters), for square footage measuring approximately 6,850 (636.4 square meters) [source: Daktronics].

 At the time, this screen was the biggest HDTV on the planet.
 It features more than 4.6 million red, green, and blue LEDs, for a resolution of 2,112 pixels wide by 736 pixels high.

-The display is made of two Daktronics ProStar screens that use an aspect ratio that's wider than the16:9 wide-screen ratio of HD television broadcasts.
-That means fans are treated to a super-wide, almost panoramic, view of the action on the field.
+The display features two Daktronics ProStar screens that use an aspect ratio that's wider than the 16:9 wide-screen ratio of HD television broadcasts.
+That means fans get a super-wide, almost panoramic, view of the action on the field.

 "Godzillatron," seen here in a game between archrivals Texas and Texas A&M on Nov.
 24, 2006, looms over the Longhorns football team.